amtoaer

 http://www.google.com/ping?sitemap=https://example.com/sitemap.xml

-So the idea is very clear, just manually GET this address after the blog is deployed.
+So the idea is clear, I just need to manually GET this URL after the blog is deployed.

 Solution#